DrMarkusVoss/pumla/README.md

   sequence diagrams with deployment diagrams.
 - Create an arc42 architecture documentation based on common PlantUML description patterns with almost no effort.
+- requirements in docs-as-code style that can be used in diagram explaining how they are implemented in the architecture

 ---